toddjordan/guides/source/localizable/tutorial/service.md

 ```shell
 ember g service maps
 ```

-The service will keep a cache of map elements based on location.
-If the map element exists in the cache, the service will return it, otherwise it will create a new one and add it to the cache.

 Now implement the service as follows.
 Note that we check if a map already exists for the given location and use that one,